November 15, 2024

 Receiving a debt collection letter from a law firm can feel overwhelming.
 Remember, you have options and resources to help you navigate this process.
 Seeking professional guidance can provide clarity and support during this stressful time.

-Consult a Consumer Rights Attorney
+Consult a Consumer Rights Attorney About Debt

 If you receive a letter from a debt attorney or a legal department, consider consulting with a consumer rights attorney.
 They can help you understand your rights under the Fair Debt Collection Practices Act (FDCPA) and determine if the debt collector is violating them.
 An attorney can explain how to dispute the debt and protect you from misleading or threatening collection tactics.
 Lemberg Law offers information on FDCPA violations and how a consumer rights attorney can help.
 It's important to stay calm and carefully review the letter for details about the debt, including the amount owed and the creditor's name.
 Before responding, verify the debt’s accuracy and confirm it belongs to you.
 If you have any doubts, remember you have the right to request debt validation.
 Tayne Law Group provides helpful advice on responding to debt collection letters from attorneys.